paigeadelethompson/void-uconsole/Documentation/filesystems/overlayfs.rst

 rightmost one and going left.
 In the above example lower1 will be the top, lower2 the middle and lower3 the bottom layer.

+Note: directory names containing colons can be provided as lower layer by escaping the colons with a single backslash.
+For example:

+  mount -t overlay overlay -olowerdir=/a\:lower\:\:dir /merged

+Since kernel version v6.8, directory names containing colons can also be configured as lower layer using the "lowerdir+" mount options and the fsconfig syscall from new mount api.
+For example:

+  fsconfig(fs_fd, FSCONFIG_SET_STRING, "lowerdir+", "/a:lower::dir", 0);

+In the latter case, colons in lower layer directory names will be escaped as an octal characters (\072) when displayed in /proc/self/mountinfo.

 Metadata only copy up
 ---------------------